Basics of Technical Analysis

 – Things to consider when deciding what broker to trade with.
 What are the factors that weigh the most in the decision-making process?

 - Why Trade with a Regulated Forex Broker?

 – What regulation is for brokerage houses; why it is important; and things to look for, such as how to check whether the broker is telling the truth, etc.

 – Pros and cons of mobile trading, highlighting the net benefits of it.

 - Explaining Commissions in Forex Trading

-– What type of Forex trading accounts are subject to paying commissions, what does it means and is this a good or a bad thing?
+– What type of Forex trading accounts are subject to paying commissions, what it means and whether it is a good or a bad thing.